 This includes plants like endive, dandelion greens, broccoli rabe, escarole, spinach, mustard greens, and kale.
 These leafy greens activate bitter receptors on the tongue, which in turn activate cells in your stomach to normalize acid production for better digestion.

 When this happens, bile production and digestive enzyme production are improved as well.
 Proper bile production promotes liver health, hormone balance, and bowel regularity.

 Digestive enzymes are essential for extracting and absorbing nutrients from your food.
 They can also help to reduce the number of unfriendly bacteria in your intestines.

 Burdock, dandelion, sarsaparilla, nettle, etc. are wonderful detoxifiers.
 I have a delicious Detox Tea, which includes all of these plus a handful of others!
 Drink one cup daily to support liver health and hormone clearance.

 I recommend consulting with your healthcare provider before starting any new herbs or supplements.

-- High quality multivitamin/mineral – this covers your nutritional bases and provides your hormones and liver with the raw materials (like B vitamins, zinc, etc.) they need to do their jobs properly!
+High-quality multivitamin/mineral – this covers your nutritional bases and provides your hormones and liver with the raw materials (like B vitamins, zinc, etc.) they need to do their jobs properly!

-- Zinc – reduces keratin, kills bacteria, reduces inflammation and lowers androgens.
+Zinc – reduces keratin, kills bacteria, reduces inflammation, and lowers androgens.

 How long until your skin improves?

-I know that seems like forever when you’re desperate to be acne-free, but working to correct the above systems takes some time.
-I recommend continuing the above recommendations until your skin is truly better, and then you can wean off the supplements and relax on the diet somewhat… although you’ll probably never want to go back to a high-sugar, high-dairy diet!
+I know that seems like forever when you’re desperate to be acne-free, but working to correct the body systems takes some time.
+I recommend continuing the above recommendations until your skin is truly better, and then you can wean off the supplements and relax on the diet somewhat… although you’ll probably never want to go back to a high-sugar, high-fat, high-dairy diet!